syncfusion-content/wpf-docs/wpf/SfTextBoxExt/Retrieving-Selected-Values.md

 {% endtabs %}

-## Retrieving Selected value
+## Retrieving selected value

-AutoComplete provides a way to get the selected values using SuggestionIndex property.
+AutoComplete provides a way to get the selected values using the `SuggestionIndex` property.

-### Retrieving the Index of Selected Item
+### Retrieving the index of selected item

-When an item is selected from suggestion list, its index can be retrieved using `SuggestionIndex` property.
+When an item is selected from suggestion list, its index can be retrieved using the `SuggestionIndex` property.

-SuggestionIndex property holds the index of selected item in suggestion list.
+The `SuggestionIndex` property holds the index of selected item in suggestion list.

-The following code example demonstrates the way to retrieve SuggestionIndex.
+The following code example demonstrates how to retrieve SuggestionIndex.

 {% tabs %}